MAX Light Rail: Airport and Interstate lines

-Compelled by the rapid expansion of Portland International Airport in the 1990s, the Port of Portland began exploring ways to alleviate worsening traffic congestion, including the possibility of introducing MAX service, which regional planners had not anticipated for at least another 20 years.
-In 1997, engineering firm Bechtel accelerated plans by submitting an unsolicited proposal to design and build an airport rail link in exchange for 120 acre of Port property.
-A public–private partnership between the company and local governments was negotiated and construction of the Airport MAX began in June 1999.
-With no federal assistance requested and right-of-way already secured, it was completed in just under two years.
-The four-station, 5.5 mi line between Gateway/Northeast 99th Avenue Transit Center and Portland International Airport station opened on September 10, 2001.
-Celebrations scheduled for that weekend were canceled in the aftermath of the September 11 attacks.
-Red Line service originally ran between the airport and downtown, turning around at the loop tracks on 11th Avenue.
-On September 1, 2003, it was extended west along existing tracks to Beaverton Transit Center to relieve overcrowding on the Blue Line and to create a one-seat airport connection for the west side.
+Driven by the rapid expansion of Portland International Airport in the 1990s, the Port of Portland explored ways to ease growing traffic congestion, including introducing MAX service decades earlier than regional planners had anticipated.
+In 1997, engineering firm Bechtel accelerated the effort with an unsolicited proposal to design and build the airport rail link in exchange for 120 acre of Port property.
+A public–private partnership was formed, and construction of the Airport MAX began in June 1999.
+With right-of-way already secured and no federal funding requested, the project was completed in four years, and the four-station, 5.5 mi branch line between Gateway Transit Center and the airport opened on September 10, 2001.
+Celebrations planned for that weekend were cancelled in the aftermath of the September 11 attacks.
+To service the new route, TriMet enacted a color-coded route naming scheme: Blue Line for trains running between Hillsboro and Gresham and Red Line for trains running between the airport and downtown Portland.
+On September 1, 2003, the Red Line was extended west to Beaverton Transit Center to relieve Blue Line overcrowding and provide a one-seat airport connection for the west side.

-In 1999, Portland business leaders and residents who were opposed to the cancellation of the South–North Line urged TriMet to revive the project.
-TriMet responded with a new proposal that would expand MAX solely to North Portland via North Interstate Avenue.
-The agency moved forward with this plan and the Interstate MAX broke ground in February 2001.
-To minimize costs to taxpayers, the city created an urban renewal district and federal matching funds were allocated from the Airport MAX and Portland Streetcar projects, since these projects were locally funded.
-The 10-station, 5.8 mi extension from the Rose Quarter to the Expo Center opened on May 1, 2004, with its new service designated the Yellow Line.
-From 2004 to 2009, the Yellow Line ran from Expo Center station in North Portland to 11th Avenue in downtown Portland, following the Blue and Red lines' downtown alignment from the Steel Bridge.
-On August 30, 2009, it was rerouted to terminate at the PSU Urban Center stations with the addition of light rail to the Portland Transit Mall.
-In September 2012, this was extended further south to the PSU South stations, which had not been built due to the construction of nearby transit-oriented development.
-The Yellow Line became interlined with the Orange Line in 2015; it now only operates the northbound segment of the transit mall.
+In 1999, Portland business leaders and residents opposed to the cancellation of the South/North project urged TriMet to revive it.
+TriMet responded with a scaled-back proposal extending MAX only to North Portland via North Interstate Avenue.
+Construction on the Interstate MAX began in February 2001.
+To reduce taxpayer costs, the city created an urban renewal district, while federal matching funds from the locally funded Airport MAX and Central City Streetcar projects were redirected to the line.
+The 10-station, 5.8 mi extension from Rose Quarter Transit Center to the Portland Expo Center opened on May 1, 2004, as part of the Yellow Line.
+From 2004 to 2009, the Yellow Line ran from Expo Center station to 11th Avenue in downtown Portland, sharing tracks with the Blue and Red lines across the Steel Bridge.
+On August 30, 2009, it was rerouted to the PSU Urban Center stations following the addition of light rail to the Portland Transit Mall.
+In September 2012, service was extended farther south to the PSU South stations, which had been delayed by nearby transit-oriented development.
+Since 2015, the Yellow Line has interlined with the Orange Line and now operates only the northbound segment of the transit mall.